 Google Analytics is a self-service tool that provides analytical data on content pages within NYU.edu and its subdomains.

 Content pages hosted on NYU's legacy server previously used a statistics analysis program called Urchin that provides reports about who is visiting your website.
 Support for Urchin has been deprecated.
 If you need assistance with monitoring web usage of your content, please contact the Analytics Team.

-Full-time faculty and staff with active accounts in NYU's web content management system (CMS), Adobe Experience Manager (AEM) are automatically granted access to the shared NYU view in Google Analytics.
+Full-time faculty and staff with active accounts in NYU's web content management system (CMS), Adobe Experience Manager (AEM), are eligible for access to the shared NYU view in Google Analytics.
 To request access, please contact the Analytics Support team.